phkaeser/wlmaker/doc/ROADMAP.md

 **Focus**: Add root menu and window menu.

 * Menu, based on toolkit.
-  * Root menu.
-    * Fix: destroy on close, no crash on exit.
+  * Root menu: Basic actions (quit, lock, next- or previous workspace).
   * Available as window menu in windows.
   * Available as (hardcoded) application menu.
   * Menu with submenus.